Montrose, Pennsylvania: History

 Underground Railroad agents, twenty-one came from Susquehanna County."

 Between the 1950s and 1990s, due to the declines in the coal industry and agriculture, residents emigrated from this area to other places for work.
 In the latter part of the first decade of the 21st century natural gas exploration, drilling and hydraulic fracturing used in the gas extraction process have created a dramatic pickup in the local economy.
 Due to increased revenues in town, the Montrose hospital (the only major hospital in Susquehanna County) was moved from an old and small facility downtown to a large, advanced facility just outside town.

-The population was 1,664 at the 2000 census.
-The population was 1,617 as of 2010.
+The population was 1,290 at the 2020 United States census; 1,664 at the 2000 census, and 1,617 as of 2010.

 The town's Sylvanus Mulford House, Silver Lake Bank, and Susquehanna County Courthouse Complex are listed on the National Register of Historic Places.
 The Montrose Historic District was added in 2011.

 Geography

 Montrose is located at 41°49′59″N 75°52′38″W (41.833064, -75.877190).

 According to the United States Census Bureau, the borough has a total area of 1.3 sqmi, all land.